enonic/react4xp-npm/packages/client/README.md

 ## Usage

-**Not primarily intended for separate installation or use.** Part of the [react4xp NPM bundle](https://www.npmjs.com/package/react4xp).
+**Not really intended for separate installation or use.** Part of the [react4xp NPM bundle](https://www.npmjs.com/package/react4xp).
 Better start with the [React4xp introduction](https://developer.enonic.com/templates/react4xp).

 ## API: webpack build